Medicare Supplement (Medigap) Plans 2014/2015

 Once you have decided on the plan, you can start researching which insurance companies in your state are offering it.
 You can do so using the official Medicare Plan Finder.
 Next step is to get quotes for the supplement plan you selected.
 As the benefits are standardized, you may consider selecting a local ‘underdog’ insurance company that may offer it for a lower premium than ‘big brand insurers’ (provided that they offer good customer service).

-PS: Don’t forget that no Medigap plan will cover you for prescription drugs in 2014, so also consider joining a Part D prescription drug plan!
+PS: Don’t forget that no Medigap plan will cover you for prescription drugs, so also consider joining a Part D prescription drug plan for 2014/2015!

 More about Featured: